sbgn/sbgn.github.io/README.md

-# SBGN Website
+# SBGN website

-This repository contains the code for the SBGN homepage available at
+This repository contains the code for the SBGN website available at
 http://sbgn.github.io or http://www.sbgn.org

 and provides access to the developer Wiki at